 Here is why.
 The first IPs flight of the year is probably about to start as the overwintering generation of Ips emerges to look for breeding sites.
 Their flight generally peaks around early-May here in the Valley.
 If there is lots of down breeding material laying around for too long, we might see a large emergence of the first summer generation in early-mid July, and the second flight period of the year.
 It is this generation that could pose a significant threat to even healthy ponderosa pine stands in the neighborhood.
 The July beetles cannot find any fresh slash, so they are more likely to attack standing green trees, just when trees are typically starting to be under some drought stress.
 This flight will in turn lead to the second generation of the summer, emerging around mid-October to be the overwintering generation.

 Generally, the key to preventing large brood build ups of the California fivespined Ips is to clean up damaged stands early.
 Trunks should be cut from the roots, made into firewood, and stacked to encourage rapid drying.
 Larger slash needs to be chipped, burned or spread out to dry, rather than left in slow-drying piles.
 Timeliness is important to prevent larvae from completing their development in June.
 Rob figures one could theoretically stretch the clean-up period until then, but cautions that every year is different, and our understanding and prediction of development rates and emergence dates is not an exact science.

-I’ll close by referring you to this WSU Pest Watch publication for more information about the bug and slash treatment recommendations, which are generally the same as for the Willamette Valley.
+I’ll close by referring you to two resources for more information about the bug and slash treatment recommendations, ODF Forest Health Note on the California Fivespined Ips and WSU Pest Watch publication .